 The AXIOM Dual Extruder 3D Printer was the FIRST and ONLY desktop 3D printer to hit the market with our industry-leading suite of features: a patented, fully-enclosed build chamber, auto-leveling, and independently controllable, high-temperature dual nozzles capable of printing in over 40 materials, including polycarbonate and polypropylene.

 With the addition of Direct Drive technology, a towering 20″ Z-axis, and upgraded, ruggedized construction designed specifically for industrial use, the AXIOM Dual was an essential stage of evolution that lead to the recent release of the AXIOM 20.

 AXIOM 20 is the undisputed king of desktop 3D printers under $10,000.
 No other printer in this price class offers the same exceedingly high level of performance as AXIOM 20.

 But we won’t rest on our laurels.
-Stay tuned for the next chapter in Airwolf 3D’s history of innovation.
+Stay tuned for the next chapter in Airwolf 3D’s history of desktop 3D printers and innovation.